simon-czychy/language-db/README.md

 ### General Usage

-Setup a JSOn-File and store you language keys e.g.:
+Setup a JSON-File and store you language keys e.g.:

 ```javascript